CurtisLR/CultureSignals/README.md

 1) per-document emotion/cognition scores, and
 2) aggregated time-series trends with bootstrap confidence intervals.

-This repo gives a clean, reproducible baseline pipeline you can extend with larger lexicons, embeddings, or supervised models.
+This repo gives a baseline pipeline you can extend with larger lexicons, embeddings, or supervised models.

 #Input format